-This classic Japanese recipe using a homemade miso sauce is classic for a reason - it's sophisticated enough for a weekend dinner party and simple enough for a great weeknight meal.
-Let's make some miso marinated fish!
+This Miso Marinade for Fish is a classic Japanese seafood dish for a reason - it's sophisticated enough for a weekend dinner party and simple enough for a great weeknight meal.
+The best of all worlds!

 What you'll need to make this recipe:

-(Precise measurements and instructions included in the printable recipe card below.)
+Exact measurements and instructions included in the printable recipe card below.

-To begin, mix all marinade ingredients in a shallow dish.
+To begin, combine miso, rice wine vinegar, sesame oil, soy sauce, sriracha and brown sugar in a shallow dish.
 Use a wire whisk or fork to combine well.

 Dry your fish fillets well with a paper towel.
-Move the fillets to the shallow dish of marinade.
-Coat each fillet on both sides with the marinade, then cover tightly with plastic wrap or lay parchment paper over the soaking fillets and refrigerate for 8-12 hours.
+Move the fillets to the dish of marinade.
+Coat each fillet on both sides, then cover tightly with plastic wrap or lay parchment paper over the soaking fillets and refrigerate for 8-12 hours.

 Sometimes I am able to marinate for a full 24 hours, but usually I make the marinade in the morning and soak the fish all day before dinner.

 When you're ready to prepare the fillets, remove from the refrigerator and allow the fillets to come up to room temperature for about 15 minutes.
-Remove fillets from the marinade and let some of the excess miso mixture drip off of the pieces of fish.
-You want to keep the flavor in the fish, but remove any extra marinade that may burn.
+Remove fillets from the marinade and let some of the excess miso mixture drip off of the fish.

-When cooked through and crisped on both sides, remove from the pan to a serving platter.
-Finally, serve the miso-marinated fish with steamed white or brown rice and sauteed vegetables.
+When cooked through and crisped on both sides, remove fish from the pan to a serving platter.
+Serve seared fish with steamed white or brown rice and sauteed vegetables.

 Traditionally, fatty fish like salmon and black cod are used in a long-marinade version of this dish.
-No doubt, that is delicious.
 But for many of us, a full 72 hour marinade process isn't practical.
-I have found this marinade and process works well with European sea bass, sea bream, even cod.
-These fish are leaner and don't have the level of omega-3 fatty acids of salmon and black cod, but they are delicious and widely available and create a restaurant-quality meal.
+I have found this marinade and shortened process works well with branzino (European sea bass), sea bream, even cod.
+These fish fillets are leaner and don't have the fat content of salmon and black cod, but they are delicious and widely available and create a restaurant-quality meal.

-Fresh fish is always a great option, but so is frozen fish, which is often caught and frozen quickly - proving to be fresher than the fish at many grocery market fish counters.
+Fresh fish is always a great option, but frozen fish is often more widely available and cost effective.
 If using frozen fish, allow the fish to thaw in the refrigerator overnight, preferably on a rack so excess water can drain before marinating in the miso mixture.

-Simple steamed white or brown rice is delicious, along with fresh ginger scallion sauce.
-I'm also fond of garlic brown rice and quinoa, which takes so well to the miso fish.
+Simple steamed white or brown rice is delicious, along with Fresh Ginger Scallion Sauce.
 Baby bok choy sauteed with a little soy sauce and sesame oil is my go-to green vegetable for this fish dish, but broccoli or snow peas would work just as well.
+Chinese Eggplant in Oyster Sauce would be another great side.

-To store, transfer to an airtight container and store in the refrigerator for up to 2 days.
+To store, transfer to an airtight container and keep in the refrigerator for up to 2 days.

 PrintEasy 6-Ingredient Miso Marinade for Fish